lieszkol/november-gallery/README.md

 ### Options
 Property|Inspector Name|Description
 --|--|--
-alias|`Alias`|You refer to the component in  your page via this unique identifier, the default is "embeddedGallery" but you a
+alias|`Alias`|You refer to the component in  your page via this unique identifier, the default is "embeddedGallery" but you can change it to anything you want * (don't use spaces or special characters though!)
+Component aliases are required and can contain only Latin symbols, digits, and underscores.
+The aliases should start with a Latin symbol.

 # Component: Pop-up Lightbox